 About Turin 1911

-The very first idea of a Fair in Turin came up from to the Press: a meeting of the Turinese Journalistic Association promoted a show devoted to the “Newspaper”.
-This idea enlarged progressively thanks to the consent of many (Buscioni, 1990; “Un’occhiata preventiva all’esposizione di Torino,” 1910).
-On the 14th of February 1907 (Touring Club Italiano, 1911) the general committee was elected at the Camera di Commercio in Turin, and Senator Secondo Frola was appointed president of the Committee.
-The vice-presidents were the former majors of Turin, Senator Felice Rignon, Count Ernesto Balbo Berlone, Count Severino Casana and lawyer Alfonso Badini Confalonieri.
-King Vittorio elected deputy Tommaso Villa[1as the executive committee president.
-A private fund was established based on the fundraising campaign through allowances of at least 100 Italian lire, reaching in the end 6.5 million lire[2] (Buscioni, 1990).
-The Turinese Fair was subdivided in 26 groups regarding: education; industry; agriculture and commerce; road, construction, and railway issues; sportive events (De Luca, 1911).
+The very first idea of an Exposition in Turin came from the Press: a meeting of the Journalists' Association of Turin promoted an exhibition devoted to the “Newspaper”.
+This idea was so well received that on the 14th of February 1907 (Touring Club Italiano, 1911) the Exposition's General Committee was created at the Camera di Commercio in Turin, and Senator Secondo Frola was appointed president of the Committee.
+The vice-presidents were the former majors of Turin, Senator Felice Rignon, Count Ernesto Balbo Bertone di Sambuy, Count Severino Casana and lawyer Alfonso Badini Confalonieri.
+King Vittorio named deputy Tommaso Villa [1as the Executive Committee's president.
+A private fund was established based on a fundraising campaign that established a minimal donation of at least 100 Italian lire.
+The final amount of funds raised for the exposition exceeded 6.5 million lire [2] (Buscioni, 1990).
+The Turinese Exposition was organized into 26 groups including; education; industry; agriculture and commerce; road, construction, and railway matters; sporting events, etc. (De Luca, 1911).

-THE PROTAGONISTS OF THE FAIR
+THE PROTAGONISTS OF THE EXPOSITION

-The executive board designated the technical committee formed by Pietro Fenoglio, Stefano Molli, and Giacomo Salvadori di Wiesenhof (Touring Club Italiano, 1911).
-The three engineers were charged to design a few structures (Arts applied to Industry, Music, Fashion, thematic structures, and restaurants) and to check the compliance to regulations and style.
-They ended up with a general plan taking the Paris Fair as an example of expositive city planned on the river banks (Buscioni, 1990).
-Other architects and engineers all around the world were called to design other structures: engineers Chevalley, Morelli di Popolo, Bariggia, Stefini, Calderini, Orsino Bongi, Rolando Le Wacher, Rigotti, Tamagno, Tanaseric, Eugenio Ballatore di Rosana, Ludovico Gonella, Moraes Rego, and Jayme Figueroa.
-15 were the companies that constructed the buildings involving 5000 workers (Moriondo, 1981), amongst them were: the Carpenteria Milanese ing.
-Cavani e C.ia, Giovanni Gioia, Fornaroli e Borrini, Viotti brothers, Quadri e Colombo, Officine Savigliano, Porcheddu, Paolo Cittera, and Pasqualin e Vienna (Touring Club Italiano, 1911).
-Snow, strong wind – during winter 1910 and spring 1911 (Ferrettini, 1911; Moriondo, 1981) – and a strike that lasted two weeks and involving the 5000 workers – between February and March 1911 (Moriondo, 1981) - slowed down the construction of the structures (De Luca, 1911) that started on summer 1910 (Moriondo, 1981), but in January 1911 the pavilions erection was well advanced.
+The Executive Committee appointed the technical committee formed by Pietro Fenoglio, Stefano Molli, and Giacomo Salvadori di Wiesenhof (Touring Club Italiano, 1911).
+The three engineers were charged to design some of the structures (Arts applied to Industry, Music, Fashion, thematic structures, and restaurants) and to monitor compliance to regulations and style.
+They designed a general plan inspired by the various expositions held in Paris, which had exemplified an expositive city planned on the banks of an iconic river (Buscioni, 1990).
+Other architects and engineers were appointed to design other structures, including engineers Giovanni Chevalley, Alfonso Morelli di Popolo, Guglielmo Calderini, Orsino Bongi, Rolando Le Wacher, Annibale Rigotti, Mario Tamagno, Eugenio Ballatore di Rosana, Ludovico Gonella, and Jayme Figueroa, among others.
+Fifteen construction companies were selected to build the exposition's structures and more than 5000 workers were hired (Moriondo, 1981).
+The main construction companies were: the Carpenteria Milanese ing.
+Cavani e C.ia, Giovanni Gioia, Fornaroli e Borrini, Viotti brothers, Quadri e Colombo, Officine Savigliano, Societa' Porcheddu, Paolo Cittera, and Pasqualin e Vienna (Touring Club Italiano, 1911).

 THE BUILT ENVIRONMENT OBJECTS AND THEIR MATERIALS

-The Valentino Park, the stage of many expositions, enlarged its boundaries to host the ‘White Exposition’ on the two sides of the river Po.
-Except for a few structures already existing at that time and still standing, almost 200 structures were built for the 1911 event and later disappeared, leaving no physical traces in the Valentino Park[3].
-Currently, 188 geometries are geometrically identified on the selected map, but the name of 98 of them is unknown, while 8 built environment objects are retrieved, but their location is unidentified.
+The Valentino Park, the stage of many expositions, enlarged its boundaries to host the ‘White Exposition’ on the two banks of the river Po.
+Except for a few structures already existing at that time and still standing, almost 200 structures were built for the 1911 event and later dismantled, leaving no physical traces in the Valentino Park today [3].
+Currently, 188 structures are geometrically identified in the selected map, but the name of 98 of them is unknown, while 8 built environment objects are retrieved, but their location is unidentified.
 Besides national Pavilions, four new bridges were erected and colonial sections included many different geographical areas (Arabia, Tunisia, Egypt, Turkey, Madagascar, Senegal, Congo, Red Indians, Japan, India, China, and Indochina) where exotic elements were on show as camels, soothsayers, and belly dancers moving between a mosque, a harem, and a Muslim school.
 Thematic structures were constructed to exhibit specific items - such as machines related to electricity and work - allowing different nations to display the greatest advancements in technology and compete in the same place (Touring Club Italiano, 1911).
 The built environment objects include even the smallest structures as the numerous kiosks.
 These kiosks were so small that only a few lines describe them in some magazines’ articles, such as for the kiosk of cremation.

-THE SUCCESS OF TURIN 1911 FAIR
+THE SUCCESS OF TURIN 1911 EXPOSITION

-The Turin 1911 Fair demonstrated the ability of the city of Turin to succeed in fair organization (Arcari, 1911).
-At the closing, the success of the Fair is praised in many international newspapers, such as the Illustration of Paris, the Morning Post of London (“Il glorioso autunno dell’Esposizione di Torino,” 1911).
-The success of the Fair can also be retrieved in many ways.
-It can be measured by comparing the Turin 1911 Fair with the 2015 Milan Expo, the following World’s Fair held in Italy after 1911.
-Considering the number of visitors, 21 million people visited the 2015 Expo (Expo Milano 2015.
-Report Ufficiale, 2018), 16 times Milan population at that time[9].
+The ability of the city of Turin to succeed in the organization of a major international exposition comparable to those of Paris, London, and Vienna was praised by many international newspapers, such as the Illustration of Paris, the Morning Post of London (“Il glorioso autunno dell’Esposizione di Torino,” 1911).
+The success of the Fair can also be measured by comparing the Turin 1911 Fair with the 2015 Milan Expo, the first World’s Fair held in Italy after 1911.
+21 million people visited the 2015 Expo (Expo Milano 2015.
+Report Ufficiale, 2018), 16 times the population of Milan population at that time[9].
+Turin 1911 saw 7.4 million visitors [10], which is 18 times the population of Turin in that year.

 THE RELEVANCE OF TURIN 1911 IN HISTORY

-THE END OF THE FAIR
+THE CLOSING OF THE EXPOSITION

 References